Canora, Saskatchewan: Demographics

+Ethnicity

 History

 The area around Canora was first settled by Europeans in the late 19th century by Doukhobors, Romanians, and Ukrainians.
 The first ranchers arrived in the area in 1884.
 Two years later, in 1886, the land was officially surveyed by the Dominion government.
 The first Ukrainian block settlement in Saskatchewan was established in 1897 when 150 families arrived in the Canora District from Western Ukraine.
 In 1904, the Canadian Northern Railway laid tracks through the area and in April of that same year, a post office was opened, a school district established, and a town site was surveyed.
 A year later, in 1905, Canora was incorporated as a hamlet on the site of the train station, which now serves as the town's museum and tourist information centre.
 In 1908, Canora became a village.
 The name Canora is derived from the first two letters of the words "Canadian Northern Railway."
 By 1910, with a growing population of around 400, Canora had officially achieved the status of a town.
 In 1912, the first Canora Chamber of Commerce was established.
 Over the next few decades, the community experienced rapid growth with population levels remaining stable even through the Great Depression.
 Canora's population peaked in 1966 with about 2,734 residents.